Raleighwood’s Guide to Advertising on Nextdoor.com

 The Greater Raleigh Merchants Association (GRMA) announces their 67th Annual Raleigh Christmas Parade to be held on November 19, 2011 at 9:30am in downtown Raleigh.

 Applications are now being accepted for all parade entries.
 Registration will close on September 16, 2011.
-Visit http://grma.org/christmas-parade/parade_schedule.html for the full parade schedule.
-If your group is interested in having a float, classic car, helium balloon, walking group or other entry, please visit the Greater Raleigh Merchant’s Association website: http://grma.org/christmas-parade/application.html and submit an online application.
+Visit https://grma.org/christmas-parade/parade_schedule.html for the full parade schedule.
+If your group is interested in having a float, classic car, helium balloon, walking group or other entry, please visit the Greater Raleigh Merchant’s Association website: https://grma.org/christmas-parade/application.html and submit an online application.
 No applications will be accepted after the September 16 deadline.
 Applications are chosen based on realtionship to theme, creativity, entertainment, and community appeal.

 Sponsorship and volunteer opportunities are also available.
 If your company is interested in sponsorship opportunities, please contact the executive director of GRMA, Jennifer Bradshaw at 919-755-9235 or jennifer@grma.org.
 If you are interested in serving on the committee, please email info@grma.org to receive more information.